AstroKriel/LaserSimulations/README.md

 # ChaoticLaserSimulations
-I numerically investigated different chaotic regimes achieved by semiconductor lasers.
+Scripts to study simulations of semiconductor lasers.